alexandrglm/AnimePigmentsPreservationProject/engine/References/Tsujita-ColourMemories_articles/ENG/article_075_eng.md

 Let me write a bit more about old stories.

-This is about late summer 1990, while production of *Space Prince Tenjō-hen* (宇宙皇子　天上編) was continuing.
+This is about late summer 1990, while production of *Space Prince Tenjou-hen* (宇宙皇子　天上編) was continuing.

 Next to Toei Animation's (東映動画) Oizumi Studio was a shopping center called "Oz," and on its 4th floor next to a bookstore was a small cafe-like establishment.
 It's gone now, but back then it was often used by Toei Animation staff.
 I too ate there once or twice a week.

-One day, when I went to that shop for lunch during break time, Director Imazawa (今沢), who directed *Space Prince Tenjō-hen*, was having his meal there.
+One day, when I went to that shop for lunch during break time, Director Imazawa (今沢), who directed *Space Prince Tenjou-hen*, was having his meal there.
 After greeting him, I sat at a table some distance away, and after ordering, I was reading a paperback I'd brought along.
 Then Director Imazawa came over to sit next to me after finishing his meal.

 "Actually, there's a job I'd like to ask you to do"